 Our staff consists of passionate instructors that have danced and choreographed professionally all over the US.
 Continuing education is required from attending conventions to stay up to date on current choreography trends to reading the latest physical therapy science regarding dancers’ safety and health.
 We work together to encourage each other creatively and maintain consistency in classroom management and instruction.
 Lonestar Dance Center aims to provide a united front to not only provide your child with the best in dance education, but uses the dance studio to teach values such as respect, integrity, responsibility, loyalty, love, perseverance and teamwork.

 Click the headshot to read more!

-Kate Evetts started her relationship with Lonestar Dance Center in 2009 upon graduating from the University of Texas at Austin as an instructor.
-As of August 2014, along with husband Cole, Kate is the proud new owner and director of Lonestar Dance Center.
-She is continually grateful for the traditions and
+Kate Evetts started her relationship with Lonestar Dance Center as an instructor in 2009 upon graduating from the University of Texas at Austin.
+As of August 2014, along with husband Cole, Kate became the proud new owner and director of Lonestar Dance Center.
+She is continually grateful for the traditions and values

 Sarabeth Hough is to thank for Lonestar Dance Center being what it is today.
 As the owner and director for 10 seasons she instilled values into her dancers that helped shape them into wonderful people and friends.
 Sarabeth specializes in tap, jazz and pre-school.
 She is a graduate of the

 Born and raised in the great state of Texas, Alexis started dancing when she was 3 years old.
 Growing up, Alexis received a variety of training with several studios across North Austin.
 Alexis was on Rise Dance Company for 3 years while she was in high school and was a Sundancer